gs354/binary-text-classifier/README.md

 This project contains the data processing and modelling steps for training a ham/spam classifier.<br>
 The dataset consists of 5572 SMS labelled messages taken from the [UC Irvine ML Repository](https://archive.ics.uci.edu/dataset/228/sms+spam+collection).<br>

-One notebook takes a thorough look at the data and trains Scikit-learn classifiers, whilst the other notebook fine-tunes a Roberta transformer model for the same task.
+One notebook takes explores the data in detail, applying pre-processing techniques and training Scikit-Learn classifiers, whilst the other notebook fine-tunes a Roberta transformer LLM for the same task.